scottclowe/matlab-schemer/README.md

 You can use Schemer to import a predefined color scheme, transfer your color settings between installations, or create your own color scheme.

-A collection of color schemes is available in the schemes folder, with samples for each shown in schemes/screenshots.
+A collection of color schemes is available in the schemes folder.
+Samples of these can be seen in [schemes/README.md](schemes/README.md), and browsed in the folder [schemes/screenshots](schemes/screenshots).
-This is a static subtree copy of the contents of the repository [matlab-schemes][].
+This is a static subtree copy of the contents of the repository [matlab-schemes],

 ![MATLAB Schemer logo](logo.png)